Lunjie/BSE_Template_Portfolio/index.md

-# Voice Controlled Robot
+# Object Avoiding Robot
-This is the voice controlled Robot.
-It should be controlled using your voice and an app that you make.
+This is the Object Avoiding Robot.
+It should be able to avoid objects that it sees within a select amount of distance.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Lunjie Wang | Newark Memorial High School | Electrical Engineering | Incoming Senior